executors/executors/explanatory.md

-reason about underlying execution resources in order to make choices about where to create execution agents. \textcolor{red}{The rationale for context access needs a better explanation.} Because `inline_executor` is such a simple example, serves as its own execution context and simply returns a reference to itself.
+reason about underlying execution resources in order to make choices about where to create execution agents. \textcolor{red}{The rationale for context access needs a better explanation.} Because `inline_executor` is such a simple example, it serves as its own execution context and simply returns a reference to itself.
 In general, the result of `.context` must be an `EqualityComparable` type, and more sophisticated executors will return some other object: